velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 “We call it a _taicon,”_ Lena murmurs, holding up his own wrist and showing me one latched there as well.
 “Helps us stay in touch in the field when we’re in plain clothes.
 And it’s got electrodes underneath that press up against the skin and measure your vitals.”

-“If her oxygen saturation drop, then I know,” says Seli.
-“If her heart rate drop, then I know.
-If she fall, then I know.”
+“If her oxygen saturation to drop, then I know,” says Seli.
+“If her heart rate to drop, then I know.
+If she to fall, then I know.”
 As if to demonstrate, she taps Vi’s bracelet and hers and Lena’s both light up.
-“So this no happen again.
-Two more minutes, all it would have took.”
+“So don't to happen again.
+Two more minutes, all it would took.”
 She holds up two fingers as if to emphasize.
 “Two.
 Then she would died.
 Incredibly lucky was this.
-Luck will no save her next time.”
+Luck don't to save her next time.”

 “That’s… that’s a radio?
 So small?”